xelacast/consequence/README.md

 NOTE: Insert clerk KEYs, activate DB, and turn on development environment before you create your first account on the clerk dashboard.
 The app will be waiting for a signal from clerks websocket connection to mirror the clerk account in the db.

+2nd NOTE:

-2nd NOTE: You will need to create an account and setup a free app.
+- You will need to create an account and setup a free app.
 The first two keys are in the left side nav <em>Developers - API Keys</em>.
-You must create a webhook endpoint and paste the Signing Secret to the WEBHOOK_SECRET.
+- You must create a clerk webhook endpoint and paste the Signing Secret to the WEBHOOK_SECRET. (see localtunnel below for the correct url)

 - [Clerk](https://clerk.com/)
   - NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY